4 really selfish reasons you should donate blood

 Those are all great reasons, but don’t get too focused on what blood donations can do for you.

-The CCH Blood Center’s need for donors is ongoing.
-CCH hospitals perform more than 7,500 transfusions per year during elective and emergency surgery, to aid people after traumatic injuries and to help patients with anemia and bleeding disorders.
+The Cape Cod Healthcare Blood Center’s need for donors is ongoing.
+Cape Cod hospitals perform more than 8,500 transfusions per year during elective and emergency surgery, to aid people after traumatic injuries and to help patients with anemia and bleeding disorders.

 Fast facts about blood